hematthi/SysSimPyMMEN/docs/source/index.rst

 **SysSimPyMMEN** is a framework for inferring the MMEN from the SysSim models.

+.. hint:: What's behind the name?

    **SysSim** -- a comprehensive forward modeling framework for studying planetary systems based on the *Kepler* mission.
 In particular, `SysSimExClusters <https://github.com/ExoJulia/SysSimExClusters>`_ provides clustered planetary system models that characterize the underlying occurrence and intra-system correlations of multi-planet systems.

    **Py** -- this package is written almost entirely in Python 3.
 This is unlike the SysSim codebase which is written in `Julia <https://julialang.org>`_.

    **MMEN** -- short for "minimum-mass extrasolar nebula".
 This is the idea of a power-law profile for the minimum mass in disk solids required to form the existing exoplanets, if they formed in their present locations (*in situ* formation).

 .. note::